Overview - 2020/2021

 - Achievement in the Admission Requirements

-Level 1 COMP-1498 Computers for Design 3 This course is designed as an introduction and a general overview of the most used programs in the industry; Microsoft Office, Adobe Creative Cloud.
-Students will also learn basics in 3-D printing using the program Tinker-Cad.
-Students will learn camera basics and how to incorporate photography with technology.
-Through the use of these tools the students will develop the skills required to create digital presentations, digital illustrations and digital photography.
-Students will improve on and learn new computer skills by completing projects that reinforce their understanding of these programs.
+Level 1 COMP-1498 Computers for Design 3 This course is designed as an introduction and general overview of the most used programs in the industry; Adobe Photoshop and Illustrator.
+Students will also learn the basics of photography and video editing for use in the field of design.
+Through the use of these tools the students will develop the skills required to create digital illustrations, capture and manipulate images and create video presentations.
+Students will improve on and learn new computer skills by completing projects that reinforce their understanding of these projects.
 ARTS-1087 Drawing Basics 3 This course is an introduction to drawing as it relates to applied design.
 Students will learn basic objective and subjective sketching techniques using various media to depict a variety of subjects.
 Formal concepts such as line, texture, value, gesture, movement and perspective will be explored and used to broaden the capacity to draw from observation, memory, and imagination.
 DESG-1083 Colour & Design Studio 3 This is an introductory course to fundamental concepts and elements used in two-dimensional design.
 Students explore aspects of design including the procedures, principles, and elements of design, and the conceptual thought processes involved in design.
 Through a series of projects, students will explore colour theory, the combination of colours, the psychology of colour and its importance in industry.
 Critical evaluation skills will play a key part of individual class discussion and group critiques.
 EDUC-1093 Design Pathways & Success Strategies 3.5 Students are introduced to the many career options in design by examining various design disciplines and how they function within the industry.
 Pathways will be explored through the use of guest lectures, industry tours, research, information sessions and hands-on experimentation.
 Reflection reports are used to uncover the aptitudes and interests of students to assist them in creating an action plan for properly choosing a career in a design related field.
 GRAF-1040 Creative Concepts 1 3 This course is designed to develop and explore the innate creativity within the students.
 This course guides students through explorations of various media in order to reflect upon and express their unique personality and creativity within their cultural context.
 WRIT-1036 Reason & Writing 1-Art & Design 3 This course introduces students to essential principles of reading, writing, and reasoning at the postsecondary level.
 Students will identify, summarize, analyze, and evaluate multiple short readings and write persuasive response essays to develop their vocabulary, comprehension, grammar, and critical thinking.
 Level 2 COMP-3103 Computer Technology for Design 3 This course is an extension of Computer Basics for Design.
 In this course students learn how to apply design principles in a digital environment using design related graphics software as well as an introduction to 3D modeling software applications.
 ARTS-3045 Analytical Drawing 3 This course builds on the skills learned in Drawing Basics.
 Students learn the fundamentals of composition with emphasis on rendering forms and objects using shade and shadow, as well as one point and two point perspective.
 Both freehand and drafting techniques are used to further the students drawing skills and better allow them to express creative ideas.
 Students will develop skills applicable to various design disciplines.
 DESG-3046 2D & 3D Design Studio 3 This course builds upon Colour & Design Studio in which students further explore design fundamentals, processes and practical application in both two-dimensional and three-dimensional design.
 Brainstorming, idea mapping and lateral thinking will assist students in producing concepts that will be applied for the studio project.
 Research and investigative phases of the creative process and professional presentation techniques will be emphasized.
 HIST-1042 History of Design Survey 3 Students will examine twentieth century art and design from a variety of perspectives including anthropology, sociology, economics, politics, changes in cultural and technology, to enhance their understanding of the factors that have shaped contemporary design.
 Methodologies will include student research presentations, design projects, discussions and lectures.
 ARTS-1088 Presentation & Portfolio Development 2.5 In this course students learn to prepare and present a professional visual portfolio.
 Students will think critically about their artwork using rational, critical observational skills, and analytical selection and judgment skills to develop a portfolio geared to their chosen discipline.
 Final portfolios will be used to prepare students for success in their future endeavors.
 COMM-3074 Communications for Design 3 This course, designed for students who plan to work in the field of art and design, focuses on professional written and verbal communication skills.
 Students learn to prepare a variety of work-related documents.
 In addition, students learn about research methods and documentation formats.
 The principles of effective writing - organization, grammar, style, clarity, and tone - are reinforced throughout the course.
 The goal of the course is to prepare students for the communication tasks and considerations they will encounter in the workplace in order to meet the needs of employers and/or the communities they will serve.

 Career OpportunitiesThe Design Foundations Certificate is a preparation program to help students find their fit and choose a specialty.
 Graduates may find employment in retail sales of paint, apparel or art supplies stores.

-More Information - 2019/2020A One-Year Ontario College Certificate ProgramProgram Code: DFN1
+More Information - 2020/2021A One-Year Ontario College Certificate ProgramProgram Code: DFN1

 Campus Code: LC (LC - London)